Pineapple farmer counts himself lucky

 “We are lucky that there is no flood water there, but the road going to the farm is mostly washed away.
 The bridge accessing the farm is already washed away, so we have to carry pineapples on our shoulders and cross the river.”

-Azam says other farms in the low-lying areas of Waiwai, Ba has been badly affected.
+Azam says other farms in the low-lying areas of Waiwai, Ba have been badly affected.